treeverse/lakeFS/design/open/uncomitted-gc.md

 #### Objects Path Conventions

-1. Repository objects will be stored under the prefix `<storage_namespace>/repos/<repo_uid>/`
-2. For each repository branch, objects will be stored under the repo prefix with the path `branches/<branch_id>/`
+Uncommitted GC must scan the bucket in order to find objects that are not referenced by lakeFS.
+To optimize this process, suggest the following changes:

+1. Divide the repository namespace into time-and-size based partitions
+2. The partitions names will be lexicographically sortable, descending strings which will enables listing the repository objects from new to old.
+3. LakeFS will create a new partition on a timely basis (for example: hourly) or when it has written < TBD > objects to it.
-3. Each lakeFS instance will create a unique prefix partition under the branch path.
-This will be used by the specific lakeFS instance to store the branch's objects.
-This prefix will be composed of two parts:
+4. Each partition will be written by a single lakeFS instance in order to track partition size.
-   1. Lexicographically sortable, descending time based serialization
-   2. A unique identifier for the lakeFS instance `<sortable_descending_serialized_uid>_<lakefs_instance_uid>`
-This serialized partition prefix will allow partial scans of the bucket when running the optimized GC
+5. Tge sorted partitions will enable partial scans of the bucket when running the optimized GC.
-4. The lakeFS instance will track the count of objects uploaded to the prefix and create a new partition every < TBD > objects uploaded

-The full object path for an object `file1` uploaded to repository `my-repo` on branch `test-branch` will be as follows:

-    <lakeFS_bucket>/repos/my-repo/branches/test-branch/<lakeFS_instance_partition_uid>/<file1_uid>

 #### StageObject